 At this point, the paper is split into three parts:

 Both languages have the Essay part (Part C).
-The applicants are assigned six themes and they have to compose an essay of approximately of 600 words and the essay can be in Hindi or English, but it is up to the applicants to choose the language to be used.
+The applicants are assigned six themes, and they have to compose an essay of approximately 600 words.
+The essay can be in Hindi or English, but it is up to the applicants to choose the language to be used.

 This change highlights: